Drug Name Search

 We cover both brand name drugs and generic drugs.
 Generic drugs have the same active-ingredient formula as a brand name drug.
 Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.

 What is a Formulary?

 A formulary is a list of covered drugs which represents the prescription therapies believed to be a necessary part of a quality treatment program.
 We will generally cover the drugs listed in our formulary as long as the drug is medically necessary, the prescription is filled at a network pharmacy, and other plan rules are followed.
-For more information on how to fill your prescriptions, please review your Evidence of Coverage.
+For more information on how to fill your prescriptions.

 How to Search For Drugs